 Olecranon fossa, a big, deep hollow on the posterior aspect above the trochlea.

-Anatomical Position And Side Determination
+Anatomical Position And Side Determination of The Humerus Bone

 - The rounded head at the upper end faces medially, backwards and upwards.